icopy-site/awesome/docs/awesome/awesome-npm.md

 Specify either a commit SHA, branch, tag, or nothing.

-You can also install Git dependencies with semver: *(https://github.com/sindresorhus/awesome-npm/blob/master/Requires npm v5 or newer)*
+You can also install Git dependencies with semver: *(Requires npm v5 or newer)*

 ```
 $ npm install 'sindresorhus/chalk#semver:^2.0.0'